Hamza bin Laden: Early life and family

-Al-Qaeda activities
+Relation to Al-Qaeda

 In a 2005 video titled The Mujahideen of Waziristan, Hamza bin Laden is shown participating in an al-Qaeda assault on Pakistani security forces in the south Waziristan tribal region between Afghanistan and Pakistan.
 In September 2007, it was reported that he was again in the tribal belt which encompasses the Pakistan/Afghanistan border region taking a senior role with al-Qaeda forces.
+However, all of these reports have later been proven false, as Hamza was actually trapped in Iran from March 2002 at the age of 12 until July or August 2010 at the age of 21, when he was finally released into Pakistan.
+During most of this time, from December 2002 until his release, he was kept under prison-like conditions.

-In July 2008, a translation of a poem said to be written by bin Laden was made available, which had been published on an extremist Islamic Web site.
+In July 2008, a translation of a poem said to be written by bin Laden was made available, which had been published on an Islamic extremist website.
 In the poem bin Laden wrote "Accelerate the destruction of America, Britain, France and Denmark."
-In response British MP Patrick Mercer dubbed Hamza bin Laden the Crown Prince of Terror.
+In response, British MP Patrick Mercer dubbed Hamza bin Laden the "Crown Prince of Terror."

-Bin Laden was implicated in the 2007 assassination of former Pakistani Prime Minister Benazir Bhutto.
-However, according to an interrogation of former al-Qaeda spokesman Sulaiman Abu Ghaith, bin Laden was under house arrest in Iran when Bhutto was assassinated and was not released until 2010, or in 2011, when he and other bin Laden family members were freed in exchange for an Iranian diplomat held in Pakistan.
+Bin Laden was falsely implicated in the 2007 assassination of former Pakistani Prime Minister Benazir Bhutto.
+However, according to an interrogation of former al-Qaeda spokesman Sulaiman Abu Ghaith, bin Laden was under house arrest in Iran when Bhutto was assassinated and was not released until 2010, when he and other bin Laden family members were freed in exchange for an Iranian diplomat held in Pakistan.

+After his release from Iran, Hamza stayed in the Khyber Pakhtunkhwa State in Pakistan but was not allowed to proceed to his father in Abbottabad.
+After his father's death on 2 May 2011, Hamza was brought to Qatar, where he remained for several years, studying Islamic religious texts, as his father had recommended.
+But the lure of following in his father's footsteps caused him to move back to Pakistan about 2015 to continue the struggle.

-On 14 August 2015, he released an audio message for the very first time.
-He called upon followers in Kabul, Baghdad and Gaza to wage jihad, or holy war, on Washington, London, Paris and Tel Aviv.
+On 14 August 2015, bin Laden released an audio message for the very first time.
+He called upon followers in Kabul, Baghdad and Gaza to wage jihad, or holy war, on Washington, D.C., London, Paris and Tel Aviv.